richardtheb/TTQC/README.md

 # Tick Tock Quote Clock

+*Richard Baguley (with assistance from Cursor AI)*
 An overly complex literary clock for the Raspberry Pi Zero 2 W and the Pimoroni Inky Impressions display.
-Other literary quote clocks just primt out a quote.
+Other literary quote clocks just print out a quote.
 This one highlights the time part of the quote in RED!
 How?
 Magic!
 Well, no, more a bit of fiddling around.
-Workign from the list of quotes for the origional Guardian project, I slot the quotes into three parts: the first part, the time and the second part.
+Working from the list of quotes for the origional Guardian project, I sliced the quotes into three parts: the first part, the time and the second part.
 So, this quote:

 >If Jill had been more used to adventures, she might have doubted the Owl’s word, but this never occurred to her; and in the exciting idea of a midnight escape she forgot her sleepiness.